Becoming an Agent

 Once the agreement has been executed, the Agent will be sent a Certificate of Appointment as a duly appointed and authorised representative of the University for the purpose of recruiting international students.

-All certificates will be signed by the Director, International Marketing and Pathways and show:
+All certificates will be signed by the Director, UNE International and show: